meadams2/CS121_project_1/README.md

 ## Biography

 Hello!
 I'm Marianne Adams.
 I'm a (credit-wise) senior *Applied Mathematics* major with a minor in Computer Science.
 I just transferred here in the Fall semester, and I'm on track to graduate in Fall 2026.
+After graduation, I hope to go to graduate school to get my PhD in Applied Mathematics and/or Computer Science.
+I also hope to go on and work either as a Software Engineer or with the NSA as an Intelligence Analyst.

 In my free time, I enjoy reading, cuddling with my cat, and destroying my roommate at MarioKart.